XRPLF/xrpl-dev-portal/content/tutorials/quickstart/authorize-minter.md

     const result = await client.submitAndWait(signed.tx_json)
 ```

-If the transaction succeeds, stringify the results and report.
+If the transaction succeeds, show the results.
 If not, report that the transaction failed.

 ```javascript
     if (result.result.meta.TransactionResult == "tesSUCCESS") {